BlueBoxWare/TocMe/README.md

 in `dashChars`, which are replaced by a dash, and characters in `allowedChars`, which are not removed or replaced but left as is.

 # Changelog

+## 1.2
+* Changed the way the included levels are specified in Gradle.
+The `levels` parameter now takes a collection of integers.
+* Update to Flexmark 0.62.2
+* Update to Gradle 6.5.1

 ## 1.1
 * `checkTocs` now fails the build if there are out of date TOCS.